stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 Also, in pyproject.toml you can finally specify the dependencies needed to even perform the build, removing the chicken egg problem given above.

+**Why toml?
+I've never heard of this format.
+What's wrong with JSON/INI/YAML?**

+JSON does not allow (from standard) to write comments.
+Yes.
+Crockford actually wanted that.
+One could bend the rules, but then it's not JSON.
+Plus, JSON is actually not very pleasant to use by a human.

+INI, believe it or not, is not standardi, plus it's rather limited in features.

+YAML is a can of worms and a potential security threat.

-**Couldn't they have included setuptools in the standard library instead?**
+**Fair enough on toml.
+But, couldn't they have included setuptools in the standard library instead?**

 Maybe, but the problem is that the standard library has veeery slooow release cycles.
 The slowness of improvements over distutils is what triggered the implementation of setuptools in the first place.
+Besides, there's no guarantee that setuptools can satisfy all needs.
+Some packages may have specialized needs.

 **Ok, so if I understand correctly: to create my working environment I need poetry.
 To create the built package, I need setup.py and setuptools. or pyproject.toml?**

-If you want to use setuptools, you need a setup.py, but then you have the problem that people will need setuptools installed to install your package.
+If you want to use setuptools, you need a setup.py, but then you have the problem that people will need setuptools installed to build your package.

 **Which other tools can I use instead of setuptools?**